-All staff aged 25 and over, and who are in full-time employment with the club and who have a minimum of two year's driving experience on a full license are permitted to drive company vehicles providing that the club gives them permission to do so, and that they provide a copy of their driving licence.
-The records of this information are monitored by the HR Manager at Notts County FC.
+All staff aged 25 and over, and who are in full-time employment with the club and who have a minimum of two year’s driving experience on a full license are permitted to drive company vehicles providing that the club gives them permission to do so, and that they provide a copy of their driving license.
+The records of this information are monitored by the Group HR Director at Notts County Football Club.

-All drivers understand the maximum capacity for the vehicle they are using and know that this must not be exceeded.
+All drivers know the maximum capacity for the vehicle they are using and know that this must not be exceeded.
 For driving mini buses, staff must be in possession of a license issued prior to 1997 or a separate mini bus license.
-In the event that training is needed for a member of staff to be able to drive a mini bus, the HR Manager will arrange the necessary training and assessments and keep a record of this on file.
+In the event that training is needed for a member of staff to be able to drive a mini bus, the Group HR Director will arrange the necessary training and assessments and keep a record of this on file.

 When staff use club vehicles for the main purpose of transporting young players, there are the following additional requirements;

-•The club must issue consent forms to the parents/carers of players to obtain their permission for players to be transported in club vehicles or vehicles belonging to an external transport provider as is necessary for the duration of their registration at the club.
-Parents and carers can withdraw this consent at a later date if they wish and their sons will no longer be able to access any club transport and transport provided by an external company.
+- The club must issue consent forms to the parents/carers of players to obtain their permission for players to be transported in club vehicles or vehicles belonging to an external transport provider as necessary, for the duration of their registration at the club.
+Parents and carers can withdraw this consent at a later date if they wish and their child will no longer be able to access any club transport and transport provided by an external company.
 In the event that a player is touring with the club, an additional consent form is requested for the tour (EFL Form T5 from the Tours and Tournaments document).

 Members of staff may on occasion be asked to transport children in their private vehicles as part of their duties, in particular when circumstances arise where the risk of not transporting a young person is greater than doing so, for example after a late football fixture and the distance to home is too far or too dangerous to walk, or in an emergency situation.

-- Have a roadworthy and appropriately insured vehicle that meets all the legal requirements for use of the road;
+- A roadworthy and appropriately insured vehicle that meets all the legal requirements for use of the road;

-- (Where possible) Have another member of staff accompanying them;
+- (Wherever possible) Have another member of staff accompanying them;

 - Player(s) to be seated in the back wearing a seatbelt.